 We didn’t feel this feature was a pro or a con, but rather, it was a fact.
 You can coat the leather sole with a thin bit of rubber.
 While some people believe this to be a blasphemy that negates the advantages of leather soles, we don’t feel the same.

-The insulating coating is thin and doesn’t really affect the sole at all.
+The insulating coating is thin and doesn’t affect the sole at all.
 Plus, it adds a touch of slip resistance to an otherwise slippery bottom.
-If you consider this option, make sure you wear your shoes in for a good three weeks before applying the rubber coating for best results.
+If you consider this option, make sure you wear your shoes in for a good three weeks before applying the rubber coating for the best results.

 It’s important to know what you’re buying as a consumer.
 You need to ensure you pick footwear that’s comfortable, safe, and appropriate for the occasion.
 When you’re looking at leather shoes, it’s essential to consider the bottoms.

 You’ll find many leather sole dress shoe benefits, which can help you make an informed decision.
 Knowing why they’re beneficial, when to wear them, and what kind of drawbacks you’re likely to experience can help you ensure you’ll wear them correctly.
 We hope you now pay closer attention to the product descriptions to make sure your high-quality leather shoes use the same material for the sole.